 There is, unfortunately, no cure for the condition, but there are many treatment options available.
 With the right combination of medical and surgical treatments, most patients go on to regain normal functioning of the eye and face muscles.

 What causes blepharospasm?

 The causes of blepharospasm are complex.
-There is definitely a genetic predisposition which has been identified and many blepharospasm patients will report a family history of the condition.
-Most patients who develop blepharospasm hoe some history of chronic irritation of the eyes.
+There is certainly a genetic predisposition and many patients will report a family history, including chronic irritation of the eyes.
 This is usually in the form of blepharitis or dry eyes.
-It is thought that chronic eye irritation can induce a maladaptive reflex response, allowing the normal protective blinking reflex to assume a life of its own and overwhelm the normal functioning of the blink reflex.
+It is thought that chronic eye irritation can induce a maladaptive reflex response, allowing the normal blinking reflex to assume a life of its own and overwhelm the normal functioning of the blink reflex.

 How is blepharospasm treated?

 There is currently no cure for blepharospasm, but several treatment options exist to help manage the condition and reduce the severity of symptoms.